 For more information, see Disable CPU frequency scaling for DSE.

 This information applies only to single-token architecture, not to virtual nodes.
 See Tuning Java Virtual Machine for DSE.

 Defining one rack for the entire cluster is the simplest and most common implementation.
 Multiple racks should be avoided for the following reasons:

-- Most users tend to ignore or forget rack requirements that racks should be organized in an alternating order.
+The rack requirement that racks should be organized in an alternativing order is often ignored or forgotten.
 This order allows the data to get distributed safely and appropriately.

-- Many users are not using the rack information effectively.
-For example, setting up with as many racks as nodes (or similar non-beneficial scenarios).
+The rack information is not used effectively.
+For example, setting up with as many racks as nodes or similar non-beneficial scenarios.

 The Byte Ordered Partitioner (BOP) is not recommended.